hannorein/rebound/docs/simulationarchive.md

 # Simulation Archive

-The concepts behind the SimulationArchive are described in detail in [Rein & Tamayo 2017](https://ui.adsabs.harvard.edu/abs/2017MNRAS.467.2377R/abstract).
+The concepts behind the Simulationarchive are described in detail in [Rein & Tamayo 2017](https://ui.adsabs.harvard.edu/abs/2017MNRAS.467.2377R/abstract).
-Further examples of how to work with the SimulationArchive are provided in an [iPython](ipython_examples/SimulationArchive.ipynb) and [C example](c_examples/simulationarchive.md).
+Further examples of how to work with the Simulationarchive are provided in an [iPython](ipython_examples/Simulationarchive.ipynb) and [C example](c_examples/simulationarchive.md).

 ## Creating Simulation Archive snapshots